Seabourn Encore Ship Tour and Review

 This is my Seabourn Encore ship tour and review.
-You will discover 7 Things You Need to Know About Seabourn Encore Ship.
+You will discover 7 Things You Need to Know About Seabourn Encore.

-I had a great stay on my recent trip on the Seabourn Encore.
-Here’s the lowdown on seven things you need to know, should you want to book your next cruise with them.
+I had a great stay on my recent trip on Seabourn Encore.
+Here’s the lowdown on seven things you need to know, should you want to book your next cruise aboard this fine, luxurious cruise ship.

 Watch my Seabourn Encore video tour and review